ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

   vmImage: 'vs2017-win2016'  # need a Windows host because the Hugo task uses PowerShell
 ```

 I've included the Hugo theme I use as a submodule in my blog repository.
-So the first build step will [checkout the blog repository including the theme submodule](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#checkout).
+This step will [checkout the blog repository including the theme submodule](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#checkout).

 ```yaml
 steps: